fieldtrip/website/reference/data2bids.md

  DECORATE - data2bids will read the header details and events from the data and write the appropriate sidecar files alongside the existing dataset.
-You would use this to obtain the sidecar files for a dataset that already has the correct BIDS name.
+You would use this to obtain the sidecar files for data files that are already in the BIDS organization.

  CONVERT - data2bids will read the input data (or use the specified input data) and write it to a new output file that is BIDS compliant.
 The output format is NIfTI